 - Preheat the oven to 375 degrees Fahrenheit.
-Line a baking sheet with aluminium foil or parchment paper for easy clean up.
+Line a baking sheet with aluminum foil or parchment paper for easy clean up.

 - In a small bowl, mix the dry rub ingredients.

-- Rub the pork chops with the olive oil and season them with the dry rub.
-Make sure you rub the seasoning all over the pork chops (both sides).
+- Pat the pork chops dry with paper towels.
+Drizzle and rub the pork with olive oil and season them with the dry rub.
+Rub the seasoning all over the chops (both sides)

 - Place the pork chops onto the prepared baking sheet.

 - Bake in the oven for 20 to 25 minutes or until the pork reaches an internal temperature of 140 to 145 degrees.
 Please read notes about carryover cooking and decide at what exact temperature to remove the pork from the oven.

 - Remove from the oven and let it rest for 5 to 10 minutes, tented with aluminum foil.
 While the meat rests – the temperature will redistribute (carryover cooking) and the internal temperature will rise about 5 to 10 degrees.
 Serve.

 - Choose thick pork chops for baking (1-inch minimum).
 A thick chop stays juicy when cooked in the oven.
 This recipe can be made with boneless or bone-in pork chops.